sasadangelo/k8s-cluster/README.md

 vagrant up
 ```

-## How to check cluster is running?
+## How to check if the cluster is running?

 You can access to each Virtual Machine (node in K8s terminology) with the command: